Gabe1720/ClassifAI/README.md

   conda activate classifai
   ```

-- Now, redirect to the folder of this repository on your local device, and install the requirements.txt libraries:
+- Redirect to the folder of this repository on your local device, and install the requirements.txt libraries:

   - `pip install -r requirements.txt`

+- To run ClassifAI, use the command: `streamlit run app.py`